jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 Proved the equivalences between different partitions of S^2-D. Check hausdorff-paradox.lisp for the proof.

-To Do: Prove that the set D is countable.
+To Do: Prove set D is countable.